-What is Prescription Medicine?
+What Is Prescription Medicine?

-It is significant to remember that prescription drugs may cause adverse effects and may interact with other drugs or health issues.
+It is significant to remember that prescription drugs may cause adverse effects and may interact with other medications or health issues.
 You must heed the advice of your healthcare practitioner and let them know of any worries or queries you may have as a result.

-Medical Professions that Prescribe Medication
+Medical Professions That Prescribe Medication

 In the healthcare industry, several medical professionals are authorized to prescribe medication.